Robust inference for geographic regression discontinuity designs: assessing the impact of police precincts: Discussion

 \section{Discussion}

-In this manuscript we have proposed an approach to GeoRDDs that weakens the local randomization assumption that is typically made in such studies.
-By leveraging the rich spatio-temporal information in our data on crime and arrests in NYC, we showed that valid hypothesis tests can be constructed even in the presence of certain violations of local randomization assumptions around the boundary of interest.
+In this manuscript, we first formalized estimands and developed estimation procedures for the geographic regression discontinuity design when the data follow a point process.
+Additionally, we proposed an approach to hypothesis testing for GeoRDDs that weakens the local randomization or continuity assumptions that are typically made in such studies.
+By leveraging the rich spatio-temporal information in our data on crime and arrests in NYC, we showed that valid hypothesis tests can be constructed even in the presence of certain violations of local randomization or continuity assumptions around the boundary of interest.
 The main idea is to find new boundaries that behave similarly to the boundary of interest, but are not near the border of two police precincts and therefore necessarily have no precinct effect.
-In the analysis of NYC arrest data we found that analyses relying on local randomization assumptions lead to very strong conclusions that police precincts greatly impact police rates, while our approach based on resampling new streets leads to the conclusion that there is little to no effect of police precincts on arresting practices.
+In the analysis of NYC arrest data, we found that analyses relying on a local randomization assumption lead to very strong conclusions that police precincts greatly impact arrest rates, while our approach based on resampling new streets leads to the conclusion that there is, at most, a small effect of police precincts on arresting practices.

-Our procedure was shown to work in a geographic regression discontinuity setting, though it is potentially applicable to other settings as well.
+Our procedure was shown to work in a geographic regression discontinuity setting, though it is potentially applicable to other regression discontinuity settings as well.
 The only requirement is that new cutoffs of the running or forcing variable must be used where no treatment effect exists, and that the data set is rich enough to provide a large number of these new locations that are sufficiently independent of each other.
 While our procedure is able to provide statistical validity (type I error control) to tests of the hypothesis of no treatment effect, it is not able to correct for biases in estimation of treatment effects themselves.
 Further research is required to reduce the assumptions needed for estimation of treatment effects in regression discontinuity designs.
+Additionally, future applications of our approach to areas outside of NYC with potentially different characteristics and population densities would offer an interesting new case study as well as insight into the robustness of our approach to different contexts.